3 Days Desert tour from Ouarzazate to Merzouga Overview:

 3 days from Ouarzazate to Merzouga desert tour Itinerary

 We pick you up from your accommodation in the morning to start our 3 Days Desert Tour from Ouarzazate to Merzouga, to the Dades Gorge, passing the Oasis of Skoura, where numerous ancient kasbahs, some sadly in ruins, stand amongst the palm trees.
 From here, our route takes us through Kela’a M’gouna, the Valley of Roses, where we stop to see the cosmetic articles made locally from the valley’s abundant blossoms.
 These products are well-known throughout Morocco and are highly valued.
 From here, you take an off-road route to have a better impression of the landscape.
 You stop in the Dades gorge for lunch after which you have time to walk in the gorges, in the fields and gardens.
-You spend the night in a hotel or Kasbah.
+We continue our way to Todra Gorges. spend a night in a hotel/riad.

-Day 2: Dades valley – Todgha gorge – Erfoud – Merzouga desert
+Day 2: Todra gorges – Erfoud – Merzouga desert

 After breakfast, the trip continues a short distance to Tinghir and the very different Toudgha gorges where you can take a short walk to appreciate the steep sides of the gorge and the narrow expanse of the sky above.
 From there, you continue to the Chebbi dunes via Tinjdad, and the Oasis of Tafilalet near Erfoud, famous for its Date Festival, and Rissani, which is the seat of the Alaouite family of the present king of Morocco.
 Between Tinjdad and Erfoud, you can stop to go down into the fascinating underground water channels deep below the earth, always cool and preventing the evaporation of this source of irrigation.
 In Erfoud itself, you can stop to see the workings of thousands of fossils made into all sorts of artifacts.
 Lunch will be in a Berber village along the way.
 At the bivouac, you are welcomed with a glass of tea before taking a camel ride to watch the sunset from the top of the dunes.
 Later there is dinner and the night in a nomad tent at the foot of the dunes.

 If you wake up early enough, you can watch the spectacle of the sunrise, when the color of the dunes and the play of shadows are an awesome sight.
 The itinerary continues to the Dra’a Valley via the village of Tazzarine (featured in the film ‘Babel’), and on to N’Qob for lunch.
 In the afternoon the journey takes us to Tanasikht, to drive along the ancient caravan route to discover the real Draa Valley, with its huge palm trees and ancient villages.
-You return to Ouarzazate where our Ouarzazate desert tour 3 days to Merzouga Desert will end.
+You return to Ouarzazate where our 3 Days Desert tour from Ouarzazate to the Merzouga Sahara will end.

 3 days from Ouarzazate Desert tour to Merzouga Includes